 Courses may be delivered through evening or weekend classes, online or offline, with study breaks, regular assignments and tutor support to help you fit your studies around other commitments.

-You should also contact the university or college direct to find out about vacancies, entry requirements and to discuss fees and funding.
+You can apply to some part-time degrees via UCAS, but most applications are made directly to the relevant institution.
+You can contact the university or college to find out about vacancies, entry requirements, fees and funding.

 Learning materials are provided online and academic guidance is offered through virtual learning environments and tutorials by phone, email, video call or the occasional meeting in person.

 You'll find some online-learning and blended courses using our course chooser and some on university or college websites.
 For most courses, you’ll need to apply directly to the university or college.

 An accelerated degree is a full bachelor’s degree completed in a shorter time period.

 Courses provide the same amount of content as traditional degrees but take two years (or three in Scotland).
 They're offered by a handful of institutions in some subject areas.

 Courses often include work-based learning such as placements.
 Universities regularly allow you to transfer from an accelerated degree onto an equivalent three-year degree.